-2020 high school graduates create free farmers market to help those impacted by racial injustices
+Appleton Community Catalyst group begins mission with free farmers market

 "Ndemazea and I have both experienced racism since we were very little and so we want to make sure that people in our community are aware that racism does exist in Appleton," said DeVine.
 "We started this organization to support our fellow Black Americans, but also people of color within our community to make sure they're represented, that they feel seen and heard."

+“Issues in racial equality aren’t just police, it goes further and it goes systemic, and it even affects our own community even when we don’t think about it," said Fonkem.
+"So, one of the things we wanted to do was make sure that our community knew it was seen and heard and that, as allies for other issues, we’re also addressing the ones that face us right here at home.”

-Devine and Fonkem say many low income families in the area are people of color, which is how it ties into their organization, and what they want to make sure those families aren't any less able to have that fresh produce or those great ingredients.
+DeVine and Fonkem say many low income families in the area are people of color, which is how it ties into their organization, and they want to make sure those families aren't any less able to have fresh produce or great ingredients.

 "Especially now with COVID, a lot of families, incomes were disrupted and lives in general.
 Getting fresh food to those who need it is such an important issue, because everybody deserves to eat," said Fonkem.